cubicibo/SUPer/README.md

 - Compression rate: minimum time margin (in %) between two events to perform an acquisition.
 - Acquisition rate: Secondary compression parameter.
 Leave it untouched unless a lower bitrate is needed.
 - Quantization: [Image quantizer](#image-quantizers) to use. pngquant/libimagequant (3) is recommended.
-- Allow normal case object redefinition: whenever possible, update a single object out of two.
-This may reduce the count of dropped events.
+- Allow normal case: allow to update a single object out of two when there's no enough time to refresh both, it may reduce the count of dropped events.
+- Prefer normal case: Update only one composition out of the two, even when decoding time is sufficient to refresh both (which is the default).
+This can significantly reduce the bitrate, but the composition objects can no longer share palette entries.
 - Palette update buffering: decode palette updates early to drop fewer events, right before decoding of new bitmaps.
 - Insert acquisition: perform a screen refresh after a palette animation.
 Some palette animations may cause artifacts that remain on the display, a refresh will hide them.
 This can impact the bitrate as new bitmaps are inserted in the stream.
 - Logging: logging level -10 creates a single file listing solely the filtering decisions, if any (e.g. dropped events, normal case object redefinition).